On Local RBF Approximation: Introduction

 We note that the error from spline approximation at $x$ depends only on the distribution of knots near $x$ (the $r^{\mathrm{th}}$ {\em nearest neighbors}) and the smoothness of the target function in a neighborhood of $x$.
 This result can be attributed to the local nature of the B-splines basis (and its associated dual functionals).

-Because kernels are often globally supported, and because a truly local basis similar to the B-splines seems to be out of the question, the distance to the nearest neighbors may be unsuitable for measuring local density (see Remark 3 below for evidence to the contrary).
+Because kernels are often globally supported, and because a truly local basis similar to the B-splines seems to be out of the question, the distance to the nearest neighbors may be unsuitable for measuring local density.
 Kernel approximants exhibit {\em far field} effects, meaning that each kernel has a global influence, and the majorant of DeVore \!--\!
 Ron, via the global compatibility condition, penalizes remote, sparse density in an effort to mitigate such far field effects.

+Remarkably, it is sometimes the case that RBF interpolation is local in a stronger sense than considered by DeVore \!--\!
+Ron.
+Specifically, rates of convergence for interpolation of certain target functions (those coming from the {\em native space}) with certain RBFs can be measured in terms of an expression that takes into account only the local distribution of centers.
+However, the drawback is that such results are presently only known to hold for target functions from a specific class.

 In the following section, we present an alternative, equivalent characterization of the majorant of Devore and Ron, one that involves a global compatibility condition, and we give a self-contained development of their pointwise error estimates that explicitly uses this compatibility condition.
-In Section 3, we discuss how the compatibility condition may be used to place centers nonuniformly.
+In Section 3, we demonstrate how the compatibility condition may be used to place centers nonuniformly.
+Section 4 is a discussion of (previously known) local error estimates in the native space context.